ricardoaguiar/ricardoaguiar/README.md

 ### Hi there 👋

-🔭 I'm currently working on a Sweden startup.
+🔭 I'm currently working on a Sweden startup. <br />
 🌱 I'm currently improving my React skills, Gatsby, and JavaScript.
 Who can say that we are eve finished with them?

 <!--